 Read through these FAQs to learn more about the program and how to apply.

-Applications submitted by August 6, 2014, will be considered for a Fall 2014 designation.
+There is one application cycle per year, with the deadline in August.
+Applications submitted by August 20, 2015, will be considered for a 2015 designation.

 No. Thanks to the generous support of Trek Bicycles, we are able to waive all application and renewal fees.